Skip to content

 Note

-• Complete Body - The extension will take the request/response body and will pass the value to JSON data key
+• Complete Body - The extension will take the request/response body as raw data, take plaintext headers, and save the file in the above format.

-• Paramter Value - PyCript is designed to iterate through the request/response parameter values and pass each value to JSON data key.
+• Parameter Value - PyCript is designed to iterate through the request/response parameter values, take raw plaintext headers, and save the file in the above format.
 It will then update each value one by one.

 Usage